discoverygarden/bcelndora/docs/devops.md

 ### `export-config.sh`

-This script will export the config for the provided site and create and store it in a tarball.
+This script will export the config for the provided site and store it in a tarball.

-For example running `export-config.sh dc` will export the config to `dc/config` and compress it to `dc/config.tar.gz`
+For example, running `export-config.sh dc` will export the config to `dc/config` and compress it to `dc/config.tar.gz`

 ### `fix-perms.sh`

 This is a helper to provide write access to the `microk8s` group so that all Kubernetes admins can edit the files.
-Needs to be run with root priveleges.
+This script needs to be run with root priveleges.

 ### Configuration